2001 Grand American Road Racing Championship

-The 2001 Grand American Road Racing Championship was the second season of the Rolex Sports Car Series run by the Grand American Road Racing Association.
+The 2001 Grand American Road Racing Championship was the second season of the Grand American Road Racing Championship run by the Grand American Road Racing Association.
 The season involved five classes: Sports Racing Prototype I and II (SRP-I and SRP-II), Grand Touring Sport (GTS), Grand Touring (GT), and American GT (AGT).
-10 races were run from February 3, 2001 to November 3, 2001, with Watkins Glen International gaining a date in August.
+10 races were run from February 3, 2001, to November 3, 2001, with Watkins Glen International gaining a date in August.

 Schedule

 Some events featured two races of different length, with a break-up of the five competing classes.